 During the years 1994-1999, Sachin Tendulkar was in his twenties and his performance was at its peak.
 He opened the batting against New Zealand in 1994 and made 84 runs from just 49 balls, He then went on and scored his first ODI century against Australia.
 It took him around 78 ODI’s to score his first century but it was worth the wait.
 During the1996 World Cup, Sachin went on and became the leading run-scorer in the tournament and he also scored two centuries during that tournament.

-Sachin Tendulkar was again tested when India toured for Australia in the year 1998.
-Tendulkar had scored three consecutive centuries before the Australian tournament the Shane Warne, the leg spinner had dismantled top-class batsmen before the tournament.
-All eyes were on the clash between Sachin Tendulkar, Indians best batsman, and Shane Warne, Australia’s most feared spinner.
+Sachin Tendulkar was again tested when India toured Australia in the year 1998.
+Tendulkar had scored three consecutive centuries before the Australian tournament; Shane Warne, the leg spinner had dismantled top-class batsmen before the tournament.
+All eyes were on the clash between Sachin Tendulkar, the Indians best batsman, and Shane Warne, Australia’s most feared spinner.

 Tendulkar went on and scored an unbeaten 204 runs in the first test and also dismantled the bowling of Shane Warne where he conceded 111 runs to Tendulkar.
 Australia lost the match to India within three days and it was all because of the exceptional batting that a twenty years old had shown.
 The bad luck for Australia continued as Tendulkar went on and scored two consecutive centuries.
 The twin knocks by Sachin Tendulkar are known as the ‘Desert Storm’ as they allowed Tendulkar to show his supremacy to the world.